drmDev/drmDev.github.io/_posts/2025-03-23-ai-intelligence-illusion.md

 <div class="lead mb-4">
     <p>
-        While AI tools like ChatGPT and Bard continue to impress us with their capabilities, there's a growing misconception that these models possess actual intelligence.
+        While AI tools like ChatGPT continue to impress us with their capabilities, there's a growing misconception that these models possess actual intelligence.
 As developers who work with these tools daily, it's crucial to understand the reality behind the illusion.
 Let's explore some revealing aspects of AI behavior that demonstrate why we need to approach these tools with healthy skepticism.
     </p>
 </div>